Learn More

 The biggest mistake affecting developer productivity is stopping after finding a solution.
 After spending all of that time and energy finding the perfect snippet, they don’t organize and store code snippets in a way that they can be effortlessly re-used when re-encountering the same problem.

 Storing code snippets and organizing them properly can improve developer productivity more than any other tool.
 You don’t want to spend time searching for solutions that you already have answers to— you should be focusing on learning new topics and solving new problems.
-This article will break down the entire life cycle of using code snippets, from searching to saving and organizing, and finally to using them in your projects.
+This article will break down the entire life cycle of using code snippets, from searching to saving and organizing, and finally using them in your projects.

-What is a code snippet?
+What is a Code Snippet?

 This is a code snippet: